Fire fighter Injury Lawyer

 PERMANENT IMPAIRMENT RESULTING FROM THE WORK INJURY WILL RESULT IN APPROPRIATE PAYMENT

 Payment of total temporary disability benefits (TTD) for the entire time the injured employee is unable to work for his or her employer due to the work injury.
 (These payments are 2/3 of the employee’s average weekly wage tax free.)

 The Illinois Workers’ Compensation Act (IWCA) is a law which provides befits to just about all workers in Illinois who suffer injuries.
 The injuries must arise out of and occur in the course of their employment.

-Both On-Duty and Off-Duty firefighters qualify to receive benefits from the Illinois Pension Code.
-Firefighters injured in the Line-Of-Duty are entitled to 65%-75% of their salaries, while firefighters injured Not-On-Duty are entitled to 50% of their salaries.
+Both On-Duty and Off-Duty police officers qualify to receive benefits from the Illinois Pension Code.
+Officers injured in the Line-Of-Duty are entitled to 65%-75% of their salaries, while fire fighters injured Not-On-Duty are entitled to 50% of their salaries.

-The Public Safety Employee Benefits Act (PSEBA) is an Illinois law that provides a lifetime of employer funded insurance benefits for firefighters that are injured or killed in the line-of-duty.
+The Public Safety Employee Benefits Act (PSEBA) is an Illinois law that provides a lifetime of employer funded insurance benefits for police officers that are injured or killed in the line-of-duty

-The Public Employee Disability Act (PEDA) is an Illinois law which provides financial protection for firefighters who suffer the misfortune of being injured in the line of duty.
+The Public Employees Disability Act (PEDA) is an Illinois law which provides financial protection for police officers who suffer the misfortune of being injured in the line of duty.
 These benefits last for one full year.